 "... by 'semiosis' I mean [...] an action, or influence, which is, or involves, a cooperation of three subjects, such as a sign, its object, and its interpretant, this tri-relative influence not being in any way resolvable into actions between pairs".
-(CP 5.484)

-Peirce conceives a 'Sign' or 'Representamen' as a 'First' which stands in such a genuine triadic relation to a 'Second', called its 'Object', so as to be capable of 'determining a Third', called its 'Interpretant', to assume the same triadic relation to its Object in which it stands itself to the same Object.
+Peirce conceives a 'Sign' or 'Representamen' as a 'First' which stands in such a genuine triadic relation to a

+'Second', called its 'Object', so as to be capable of 'determining a Third', called its 'Interpretant', to assume the same triadic relation to its Object in which it stands itself to the same Object.
 To cite him:

-"My definition of a sign is: A Sign is a Cognizable that, on the one hand, is so determined (i.e., specialized, bestimmt) by something other than itself, called its Object, while, on the other hand, it so determines some actual or potential Mind, the determination whereof I term the Interpretant created by the Sign, that that Interpreting Mind is therein determined mediately by the Object" (CP 8.177).
+"My definition of a sign is: A Sign is a Cognizable that, on the one hand, is so determined (i.e., specialized, bestimmt) by something other than itself, called its Object, while, on the other hand, it so determines some actual or potential Mind, the determination whereof I term the Interpretant created by the Sign, that that Interpreting Mind is therein determined mediately by the Object" (CP 8.177.
+Emphasis in the original).

 Another important concept is the notion of Peirce's logicalphenomenological categories.
-For Peirce, reality can be decomposed into processes that should fit into just three different categories, which he calls firstness, secondness and thirdness.
-In brief, the categories can be defined as: (1) Firstness: what is such as it is, without reference to anything else; (2) Secondness: what is such as it is, in relation with
+For Peirce, reality can be decomposed into components that should fit into just three different categories, which he calls firstness, secondness and thirdness.